Azoospermia: Genetics

 Spermatogenesis is defective with gene defects for the androgen receptor.

-Post-testicular azoospermia can be seen with certain point mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene commonly associated with congenital vas deferens abnormalities.
+Post-testicular azoospermia can be seen with certain point mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene, commonly associated with congenital absence of the vas deferens.

 Genetic counselling is indicated for men with genetic causes of azoospermia.
-In terms of reproduction, it needs to be considered if the genetic defect could be transmitted to the offspring.
+Concerning reproduction, it needs to be considered if the genetic defect could be transmitted to the offspring.